ptlake/origami_polyhedra/README.md

 - `polyhedra.pdf` Instructions on folding units for polyhedra with regular polygonal faces - i.e. Platonic, Archimedean, and Johnson solids.

-- `fold_app.py` Code for a Streamlit app to visualize folding units or arbitrary length and angle.
-I use this tool to develop new folds for the Catalan solids, for example.
-There are saved presets for polyhedra I have already worked on, and I hope to extend this code to programtically generate instructions.
+- `fold_app.py` Code for a Streamlit app to generate instructions for both defined polyhedra and arbitrary units.

 - `latex` Folder containing the $\LaTeX$ script to generate `polyhedra.pdf`